farhayden/BraceMinder/README.md

 ### Progress Log
 Watch your journey unfold!
 Track and view your braces' progress over time and cherish those milestones.

+### Personal Profile
+Edit and update your own personal profile.

 # Troubleshooting